-Other health professionals allowed to prescribe drugs We reimburse certain drugs prescribed by other qualified health professionals the same way as if the drugs were prescribed by a doctor or a dentist if the applicable provincial legislation permits them to prescribe those drugs.
+Other health professionals allowed to prescribe drugs

+We reimburse certain drugs prescribed by other qualified health professionals the same way as if the drugs were prescribed by a doctor or a dentist if the applicable provincial legislation permits them to prescribe those drugs.

-Hospital expenses in your province
+your province

-We will cover 100% of the costs for hospital care in the province where you live.
-The deductible does not apply to these expenses.
+Hospital expenses in We will cover 100% of the costs for hospital care in the province where you live.